Installation

 05

-If DATABASE_URL is set in .env, runs prisma db push to sync your schema.
+Runs prisma generate, then prisma migrate dev if DATABASE_URL is set in .env.
 Skipped silently if the env var is missing.

 Generated File Structure

-Running npx feature101@latest add like creates this complete file structure in your project:
+Running npx feature101@latest add follow creates this complete file structure in your project:

 Generated output